NMRPy/nmrpy/specifications/nmrpy.md

-# NMRpy data model
+# NMRPy data model

 Python object model specifications based on the [md-models](https://github.com/FAIRChemistry/md-models) Rust library.
-The NMRpy data model is designed to store both raw and processed NMR data, as well as the parameters used for processing.
-As NMRpy is primarily used for the analysis of time-course data, often for determining (enzyme) kinetics, the data model is designed for maximum compatibility with the [EnzymeML](https://enzymeml.github.io/services/) standard, which provides a standardised data exchange format for kinetics data from biocatalysis, enzymology, and beyond.
-Therefore, relevant fields that are mandatory in the EnzymeML standard are also mandatory in this NMRpy data model.
+The NMRPy data model is designed to store both raw and processed NMR data, as well as the parameters used for processing.
+As NMRPy is primarily used for the analysis of time-course data, often for determining (enzyme) kinetics, the data model is designed for maximum compatibility with the [EnzymeML](https://enzymeml.github.io/services/) standard, which provides a standardised data exchange format for kinetics data from biocatalysis, enzymology, and beyond.
+Therefore, relevant fields that are mandatory in the EnzymeML standard are also mandatory in this NMRPy data model.

 ## Core objects

-### NMRpy
+### NMRPy

-Root element of the NMRpy data model.
+Root element of the NMRPy data model.
 Following the specifications of the EnzymeML standard, the `datetime_created` field is mandatory.
-Since each NMRpy instance is meant to hold a single experiment (e.g., one time-course), the data model reflects this by only allowing a single `experiment` object.
+Since each NMRPy instance is meant to hold a single experiment (e.g., one time-course), the data model reflects this by only allowing a single `experiment` object.

 - __datetime_created__
   - Type: string